-An amazingly lightweight torrent client maintained by BitTorrent itself
+An incredibly lightweight client maintained by BitTorrent itself

 uTorrent, also known as µTorrent, has been around since 2005 and it's the most widely used free torrent client outside China.
 It's attracted some criticism over the years, however: it's ad-supported and many users argue that the most recent versions are a little too heavy on the advertising and bundled software front.
 Make sure you read each step of the installer carefully and uncheck any software you don't want to install.

 That aside, uTorrent is useful, effective and doesn't gobble up too much of your system's resources: the entire app is smaller than a digital photo.
 Although it isn't the official BitTorrent app, it's been maintained by BitTorrent for the last decade.

-BitTorrent's own client with web-based seeding, comments and reviewing
+BitTorrent's own client, with web-based seeding and comments

-You might be wondering why BitTorrent has its own BitTorrent client when it also maintains uTorrent (above), especially when the BitTorrent app is a rebranded version of uTorrent.
+You might be wondering why BitTorrent has its own torrent client when it also maintains uTorrent – especially when the BitTorrent app is a rebranded version of uTorrent.
 Are you still following us?

 However, while the apps are functionally identical there are a few key differences: BitTorrent offers web-based seeding, commenting and reviewing, and you may find that the BitTorrent client is welcomed by private trackers that don't like uTorrent.